 3. Use the hook to attach the rear holder into the upper hole a and push it into the lower hole b (fig. 3).

 Attaching the rails

-When hanging the rails, ensure that the sloping edge is at the top of the rail.
+When hanging the rails, ensure that the pull-out is at the bottom.

 The rails only fit on the right or the left side.
 The pull-out rails must pull out forwards.